-The GNU Fortran compiler supports the Fortran 77, 90 and 95 standards completely, parts of the Fortran 2003 and Fortran 2008 standards, and several vendor extensions.
+The GNU Fortran compiler supports the Fortran 77, 90 and 95 standards completely, parts of the Fortran 2003, 2008 and 2018 standards, and several vendor extensions.
 The development goal is to provide the following features:

 The compiler will also attempt to diagnose cases where the user’s program contains a correct usage of the language, but instructs the computer to do something questionable.
 This kind of diagnostics message is called a warning message.